Cato the Younger: Political legacy

-Cato's "politics of constant obstruction and provocation" also made compromise "significantly harder to achieve" while also being "at variance with everything that was most traditional about the republic... it was a dangerous political stance that prevented both him and others from addressing the actual problems Rome faced and from finding solutions that could have created a more stable and less contested republic".
 The traditional political culture of the middle republic was one built around aristocratic compromise, political debate, and reform.
-Yet, Cato's obstructive tactics "were unconventional and even radical [in] trying to block senatorial consensus rather than promote it".
+The extent of Cato's obstruction broke down the traditional republican norms of compromise and discussion; escalation in response to that obstruction proved dangerous to the republic and ran contrary to its ethos.
 His policies with regard to stopping powerful politicians such as Pompey, Caesar, and Crassus alienated – through its very success – them from the rest of the senatorial class, leading to the formation of their alliance in 59 BC.

 Many scholars believe that Cato's political strategy before 49 BC contributed significantly in starting the civil war that was the proximate cause of the collapse of the Roman republic, even if he did not intend for conflict.
-While his strategy – convincing senators that Caesar was a threat to the republic and wanted to make himself king – was "a great success", that success in convincing other members of the senate backfired: "the men who assumed the leading roles in opposing Caesar.... were willing to go to any length to destroy [him], even if that meant a civil war".
+While his strategy – convincing senators that Caesar was a threat to the republic and wanted to make himself king – was successful, that success backfired when those senators then gambled everything on defeating Caesar, whom they saw as an existential threat to liberty, in civil war.

-During most of his political career, he "steadfastly pursued" the "frustration of powerful military figures... by the unparalleled exploitation of all the obstructive tactics available".
+During most of his political career, he consistently obstructed powerful military figures to the fullest extent possible.
 This uncompromising position had him push strongly, before the civil war, for further confrontation with Caesar, seemingly to pressure Caesar to back down.
 Cato and his allies also pushed Pompey away from the various olive branches and compromises before the civil war.
-Up to the last, when Pompey was close to accepting an offer where Caesar would give up all his legions except one and provinces except Illyricum, Cato chastised Pompey for "allowing himself to be deceived 'again'".
-To the extent that Caesar may have feared prosecution, conviction, and exile – a "dubious" claim – Cato was one of the few pushing strongly for Caesar's political destruction via prosecution.
+Up to the last, when Pompey was close to accepting an offer where Caesar would give up all his legions except one and provinces except Illyricum, Cato played on Pompey's paranoia by painting Pompey as a Caesarian mark.
+To the extent that Caesar may have feared prosecution, conviction, and exile – a claim no longer accepted without controversy – Cato was one of the few pushing strongly for Caesar's political destruction via prosecution.

-After his death, his "rivalry [with Caesar] came to be seen as a conflict of ideologies...
-Cato increasingly came to be seen as a hero of the republic... [with his] life and death [becoming] symbols of the dying republic".
+Posthumously, Cato's opposition to Caesar was cast in predominantly ideological terms, with Cato serving as a heroic symbol of republican values amid its collapse.
 His life was also appropriated by Augustus as a symbol of republican values.

+Cato's commitment to liberty and resistance to tyranny inspired Cato's Letters, a series of 18th-century political essays by John Trenchard and Thomas Gordon, which played a significant role in shaping Enlightenment political thought and the principles underlying the American Revolution.